Blends into skin seamlessly

 About My Skin: Looking for that “glow”

-I’m cautious around highlighters and anything that will make me seem shiny, both because it can highlight the scarring on my skin and for a fear of appearing oily as I did once in my teenage years.
-That doesn’t mean I don’t covet a “glow” however, so I love a properly placed highlight—especially one that looks like it’s my skin and not just another shimmery product.
+I’m cautious around highlighters and anything that will make me seem shiny, both because it can highlight the scarring on my skin and make me appear oily as I did in my teenage years.
+That doesn’t mean I don’t covet a “glow”, so I love a properly placed highlight—especially one that looks like it’s my skin and not just another shimmery product.

 And speaking of products, lately, I’ve been using less on my skin.
 As old breakouts and scarring clear up and since my routine involves a lot less going out these days, I’m looking for a simple routine that doesn’t make me look like I layered on makeup.

 Miracle Balm is super thick—think coconut oil on a cold day.
-However, once warmed up between fingers it melts onto the skin.
-It never feels like oil though and keeps its thick consistency even once worked in.
+However, once warmed up between fingers it melts into the skin.
+It never feels like oil and keeps its thick consistency even once it's worked in.

 The Results: A natural glow

-Jones Road Miracle Balm highlights skin in a way that makes it look healthy, not oily or glittery.
+Jones Road Miracle Balm highlights skin in a way that makes it look healthy, not shiny or glittery.